cdsittampalam/documentation/docs/Partner API.md

 ### Get Trusted Party

 In order to add a fund, you need to assign members of a custody group.
 The members are trusted party users that have been added to a company.
-Get Trusted Party lets you find out the trusted parties for a company.
+The Get Trusted Party endpoint lets you find out the "trusted_entity_id" of each trusted party user.

 ### Add Fund